Japan in November: photography to inspire your wanderlust

 We literally got stuck in a pedestrian traffic jam on a street in Southern Higashiyama.

-We also found this little temple in the very same southern Higashiyama and had it all to ourselves.
+We also found this little temple in the picture above at the very same southern Higashiyama and had it all to ourselves.

 While walking through Southern Higashiyama…